Massage Schools in Alabama

 Average yearly salary for massage therapy in Alabama

-Salaries for Alabama massage therapists can range from $18,830 to $31,340 per year before tips according to the Bureau of Labor Statistics.
-The field of massage therapy in Alabama is expected to grow by 20% by 2020 especially as the field becomes more respected and professional in the treatment of pain and injuries.
+Salaries for Alabama massage therapists average $35,500 per year before tips according to the Bureau of Labor Statistics.
+The field of massage therapy in Alabama is expected to grow by 19% by 2026 especially as the field becomes more respected and professional in the treatment of pain and injuries.
 Massage therapy for the elderly is also expected to grow as many people are leading longer and more active lives.
 It is important to note that the cost of living in Alabama is approximately 10% lower overall than in the United States as a whole.
 Trained and certified Alabama massage therapists have the flexibility to create their own schedules by being self-employed, or by working in salons, spas, resorts and chiropractic clinics.
 Consider one of these Alabama massage schools to start working towards a career in a state that could steal your heart in the Heart of Dixie.